homothetyhk/RandomizerCore/docs/articles/randomizer.md

 priority order, per step.
 This is initially a minor effect, but makes locations unlocked in step 20 or 40 much more likely to be selected.

-The implementation of "ought to be placed later than the location" is involved, and is explained in the next section.
-Roughly speaking, it says that items with large priority (late in priority order) should not receive a boost toward being placed at locations unlocked early in progression order.
+The implementation of "ought to be placed earlier than the location" is involved, and is explained in the next section.
+Roughly speaking, it says that items with small priority (early in priority order) should not receive a boost toward being placed at locations unlocked late in progression order.

 There are many settings for PriorityTransformUtil, so the task of choosing a transform may seem overwhelming.
 It is recommended to experiment with different settings, and choose according to personal preference.

+> [!TIP]
-> [!TIP] Large coefficients, or transform type `Quadratic`, strongly encourage
+> Large coefficients, or transform type `Quadratic`, strongly encourage placing
-> placing items in newly unlocked locations, potentially at the cost of making
+> items in newly unlocked locations, potentially at the cost of making the
-> the randomizer more predictable.
+> randomizer more predictable.
 Smaller coefficients, or transform type
 > `SquareRoot`, may make the effect of the transform fairly weak.
 Try starting
 > with `Linear`, coefficient 3.0, and tweaking parameters from there!